Medications and Drugs

 Brand Names: Prograf

-Generic Name: tacrolimus (oral) (Pronunciation: ta KROE li mus)
+Generic Name: tacrolimus (oral and injection) (Pronunciation: ta KROE li mus)

 What is tacrolimus (Prograf)?